JefJrFigueiredo/sh-for-dev-env/README.md

 # sh-for-dev-env

-Shell Script to automatize Github SSH, Docker and Docker Compose instalation for systems Linux and WSL2.
+Shell Script to automatize Github SSH, Docker and Docker Compose instalation for Linux and WSL2 systems.

 ## Instructions
 Download the files, open the terminal in the download folder and execute the scripts as you need.